 Buying Guides (7)

 How To Pair Your Coffee Brewer With Its Perfect Grind Size

-If you’re a proud owner of a French press or espresso machine, you’ve no doubt noticed that the “regular” coffee grounds that come out of a pre-ground bag don’t quite do the trick.
+If you’re a proud owner of a or , you’ve no doubt noticed that the “regular” coffee grounds that come out of a pre-ground bag don’t quite do the trick.
 If you’re still new to the world of manual coffee brewing, you’re about to learn something very important.

 Different coffee brewers need differently sized coffee grounds.
 There is no one-size-fits-all.